vlebelleguy/vlebelleguy/README.md

         <p>I'm Valentin Le Belleguy.
 Full-Stack Web Developer based in France.</p>
         <p>Captivated by the digital world, I decided to give a new turn to my career by learning to code.
 To increase my skills and become quickly operational in both front and back-end, I enrolled in a Full-Stack Web and Mobile bootcamp, focused on JavaScript and the React framework.</p>
         <p>Thanks to the technical skills acquired during this training and to the soft skills developed in my professional life, I approach Web development with a strategic and holistic vision.</p>
         <p>Seeking an internship for the summer of 2021, I am ready to take on the exciting challenges of the development world.
-I'm also available for interesting collaborations and fun side projects.
-Let's build the future of the Web together!</p>
+I'm also available for interesting collaborations and fun side projects.</p>
+        <p>Let's build the future of the Web together!</p>
         <h3><ins>Things I Code With</ins></h3>
         <img src="https://img.shields.io/badge/-JavaScript-black?style=for-the-badge&logo=JavaScript&logoColor=white">
         <img src="https://img.shields.io/badge/-React-black?style=for-the-badge&logo=React&logoColor=white">